nvkelso/carto-css-map-styling/README.md

     Question: can you accomplish the same thing with && dependent property rending... or is this special enough to be a special case, even if that is true?

+1. **well-known-symbols marker images** - where image could be png, gif, jpg, svg, etc?.
+Ideally vector so sizing can be applied and still looks good.

+    _Supported by: GeoServer_

+    For w-k-s symbol() syntax:

+        .class {
+          marker-image: symbol(circle);
+        }

+    Versus arbitrary url():

+        .class {
+          marker-image: url(path/circle.png);
+        }

+    For instance, GeoServer’s CSS module provides a collection of predefined symbols that you can use and combine to create simple marks, strokes, and fill patterns without needing an image editing program.
+You can access these symbols via the symbol() CSS function.
+For example, the built-in circle symbol makes it easy to create a simple ‘dot’ marker for a point layer:

+        * {
+          mark: symbol(circle);
+        }

+    Symbols work anywhere you can use a url() to reference an image (ie, you can use symbols for stroke and fill patterns as well as markers.)

+    **Symbol Names:**

+    _GeoServer extensions can add extra symbols (such as the chart:// symbol family which allows the use of charts as symbols via a naming scheme similar to the Google Charts API).
+However, there are a few symbols that are always available:_

+        circle
+        square
+        triangle
+        arrow
+        cross
+        star
+        x
+        shape://horizline
+        shape://vertline
+        shape://backslash
+        shape://slash
+        shape://plus
+        shape://times

 #Advanced bits (Mappy CSS 3.0):